stokvis4/stokvis4.github.io/_posts/2018-4-2-Third-Blog.md

 ##### General Sentiment

 At this point, I've gotten to the cool part of the analysis.
 With my cleaned host-only transcripts, I can start performing sentiment analysis on them.
-I chose to use VADER Sentiment analyis (package can be found here: https://github.com/cjhutto/vaderSentiment).
+I chose to use VADER Sentiment analyis (package can be found [here](https://github.com/cjhutto/vaderSentiment)).
 VADER is a powerful tool that allowed me to plot the positive and negative sentiment on each host.

 <img src='//stokvis4.github.io/images/sentiment.png'>